shopware/developer-portal/src/apps/storefront/index.md

 <SwagLanding>
     <template #title>Storefront</template>
     <template #description>
-        Storefront (frontend) is a key component of every ecommerce business, serving as the primary interface for online customers to view products, place orders, manage their purchases, etc. An engaging frontend can ultimately leading to increased customer satisfaction and higher sales.
-Shopware offers developers tools to create highly customizable, user-friendly storefronts that seamlessly integrate with its backend systems and cater to your business unique needs.
+        Storefront (frontend) is a key component of every ecommerce business, serving as the primary interface for online customers to view products, place orders, manage their purchases, etc. An engaging frontend can ultimately lead to increased customer satisfaction and higher sales.
+Shopware offers developers tools to create highly customizable, user-friendly storefronts that seamlessly integrate with its backend systems and cater to your business's unique needs.
     </template>
     <template #image>
         <img src="/landing/apps/storefront.jpg"/>